 It’s a beautiful weekend day and you’re looking for a new adventure to enjoy with your dog.
 Look no further than your nearest winery!
-Pack a picnic, load up the car and escape from the city with a visit a local winery.
+Pack a picnic, load up the car and escape from the city with a visit to a local winery.
 Walk through the vineyards and relax while taking in scenic views with your dog, and get in a little wine tasting, of course.

 Many wineries around the country welcome dogs since it’s a known fact, dog and wineries go together!
-It’s apparent in the dog-inspired wine names and labels, dog-themed events help at many wineries and the fact that many vineyards have their own resident winery dog, many with the coveted job of Official Greeter.
+It’s apparent in the dog-inspired wine names and labels, dog-themed events help at many wineries, and the fact that many vineyards have their own resident winery dog, many with the coveted job of Official Greeter.

 Whether you’re nearby one of the towns listed below or planning a dog-friendly road trip– add one of the stops listed below to your plans for a fun and relaxing day.
 Search online to find more dog-friendly wineries – or Suri or Alexa can help you in a pinch.
-Please be sure to add your favorite dog-friendly winery in the comments section below.
+Please be sure to add your favorite dog-friendly wineries in the comments section below.